climatepolicyradar/knowledge-graph/docs/users/hierarchy-heuristics.md

 While we should avoid being _too_ hierarchical, we can still use hierarchies as a starting point for exploring new fields.
 Deliberately oversimplifying the world into a hierarchy can be a useful way to get the ball rolling, and our workflow means it's always possible to refine the structure later.

 When we're starting a new field, we should try to find a high-level concept that captures the essence of the field, and then add subconcepts that are part of that high-level concept.
+Examples might include 'Mitigation', 'Technologies', 'Policy Instruments', 'Sectors', etc.

 We've also seen that other organisations often arrange their concepts in hierarchical taxonomies.
 Bootstrapping our work with their knowledge should speed up our classifier development, and make it easier to collaborate with those orgs.